 In 2016, Mr. Inoue was hailed as “the smoky-voiced bass” by The New York Times and “assertive” by Opera News, for his role of Monstre Cathos in Jacques Ibert’s Persée et Andromède with the Manhattan School of Music.
 That performance was listed in The New York Times as one of the Top 10 Vocal Performances of 2016.

-Hidenori Inoue is the finalist of 10th Moniuszko Vocal Competition in Warszawa, Poland in May 2019, 2018 Jensen Foundation’s competition and 2018 Butler Opera International Competition.
+Hidenori Inoue was a finalist of the 2019 Giulio Gari Foundation Vocal Competition, the 2018 Jensen Foundation Vocal Competition, and of the 2018 Butler Opera International Competition.
 He holds a Bachelor of Law degree from Doshisha University in Kyoto, Japan, and a Master of Music from the Manhattan School of Music.